Stop the war

 The design of the broker eliminates the need for “master” or “coordinator” processes, as there is no hierarchy or central node responsible for managing the others.
 This decentralized approach removes the presence of a single point of failure, enhancing the system’s overall robustness and fault tolerance.

-To handle client connection requests, a load balancer of your choice can be employed.
+To handle client connection requests, a load balancer of your choice can be used.
 The load balancer distributes incoming client connections across all available TBMQ nodes, evenly distributing the workload and maximizing resource utilization.

 By leveraging horizontal scalability, load balancing, and automatic discovery of new nodes, TBMQ provides a highly scalable and resilient architecture for handling MQTT communication in large-scale deployments.